thisisevilevil/evilevil365/_posts/2024-04-10-UpdateDriversBIOS-DellCommandUpdate.md

 > ![DellDCUAPP](/assets/images/2024-04-08-DellBIOSUpdates-Intune/AutoPatch-1.png?raw=true "Dell Command Update ADMX Templates")

 ## Bonus: Remediation and PowerShell script for on-demand updates
 It's possible to run a one-time update of all dell drivers/firmware, where we trigger dcu-cli.exe from Command Update, using a remediation or a PowerShell Script.
 The PowerShell script can be assigned to a group of devices, whilst the remediation the be run on-demand for troubleshooting purposes.
-Try this out on your Dell devices with Dell Command Update already installed:
+Try this out on your Dell devices:
 ```
 $currentdate = Get-Date -format 'ddMMyyyy_HHmmss'
 $dcucli = "${env:ProgramFiles}\Dell\CommandUpdate\dcu-cli.exe"